dral77/Portfolio/readme.md

 This is my portfolio

 ## This is my work
-Integrate VS Code with GIT
+Integrate VS Code with GIT.
-Make AL NAV Extension
+Make AL NAV Extension.
-Test Extension
+Test Extension.
-Deploy Extension
+Deploy Extension.